Rebekah Mercer

-Rebekah Mercer is an American heiress and Republican political donor who is the director of the Mercer Family Foundation.
-She began overseeing day-to-day operations of political projects for the Mercer family when the Mercers became involved in conservative causes.
-Her father, billionaire Robert Mercer, said in November 2017 that he had sold his stake in the news site Breitbart to his daughters.
-In August 2018, she funded and co-founded the social networking service Parler.
+Rebekah Mercer (born December 6, 1973) is an American heiress and Republican political donor, and director of the Mercer Family Foundation.

+Mercer began overseeing day-to-day operations of political projects for the Mercer family when the Mercers became involved in conservative causes.
+Her father, billionaire Robert Mercer, said in 2017 that he had sold his stake in the news site Breitbart to his daughters.

+In 2018, Mercer funded and co-founded the social networking service Parler.
+In 2022, she created the RAM Veterans Foundation, a nonprofit organization that reviews and recommends veterans charities for donors through CharitiesForVets.org.